tardate/LittleArduinoProjects/Electronics101/TransistorCurveTracer/README.md

 Here's my setup while running some tests.

 * I'm using a 5V supply.
 For this particular circuit configuration, I get pretty good results from 5-7V.
-* without a DUT, the curcuit draws around 5mA
+* without a DUT, the circuit draws around 5mA
 * with a DUT, the circuit draws anywhere from 25 to 40mA depending on the particular NPN BJT being tested

 ![TransistorCurveTracer_demo](./assets/TransistorCurveTracer_demo.jpg?raw=true)

 ### Initial Tests with a 2N3904